peterpolgar/slurm-singularity-cluster/README.md

 Configuring multiple physical compute nodes works, [see the setup here](#steps-to-create-a-slurm-cluster-with-multiple-physical-compute-nodes).

 ## Prerequisite
-Installed Singularity version >= 4.0.1
+Installed Singularity version >= 4.0.1.
+Theoretically, the configurations below work with unprivileged installation(s) of the Singularity software, it is not tested.

 ## Steps to create a slurm cluster with one compute node in a singularity container